sh1ndoo/knowledge2/content/hobbies/Civilization 6.md

 Go into the steam workshop and add some nice ones.
 For some of them, I'm amazed that they're not already in the game, but I guess that would have introduced a lot of visual clutter if you don't know what's going on.
 I did NOT understand how to fix housing or amenities until I got the mods though.

+Types of mods commonly seen:

+- UI - just quality of life. e.g. a city-states screen that shows the quests without needing to hover.
+- Gameplay - something that changes basic mechanics. e.g. add a builder free to each new city
+- New civ or wonder or unit or etc.

 ## City-States

 Pay attention to the Suzerain special bonus!
 Some of them are actually quite cool, like the Lahore with their special unit.
 Others are more useless, e.g. if you got the one that gives gold for international trade routes, but you're playing as Japan...